Before You Take Any Job

 What Does the Job Offer?

 Next thing you should consider before you take any job is what the job has to offer.
 The truth of life is that all jobs that glitter are not gold.
-Some come with a big title or under big company name, but don’t have as much prospect as they appear on the surface.
+Some come with a big title or under big company name, but don’t have as much prospect as

 You may see some jobs as stepping stone to bigger jobs and career growth when in reality; they are jobs that can turn you into robots without a chance for your development.
 That’s why you need to closely consider the job offer before you take it.